-- To bring truth to a belief or limited thinking pattern, or a thought stream that is causing suffering
+- To bring truth to a belief or limited thinking pattern, or a thought stream that is causing suffering.

-- As Ramana Marishi the Advaita saint said, to simple “Abide as the self”
+- As Ramana Marishi the Advaita saint said, to simple “Abide as the self.”

 - To discern the difference between the subject (you) and the objects that arise in you.
 The apparent form and the formless.

-- To contemplate your existence and true nature
+- To contemplate your existence and true nature.

-- To experience as the self without the filter of the mind
+- To experience as the self without the filter of the mind.

-- To experience objects as the self
+- To experience objects as the self.

-Now that you have an INTENTION for your meditation practice and for your mediation sitting, let’s look at ATTENTION — which is essential to understand if you are going to meditate well and achieve the purpose for your meditation.
+Now that you have an INTENTION for your meditation practice and for your meditation sitting, let’s look at ATTENTION — which is essential to understand if you are going to meditate well and achieve the purpose for your meditation.

 I’ve meditated in the way that I’m outlining here for you, for over 20 years, and I’ve studied various common meditation techniques.

-Mediation evolves, as it should, to match your needs and evolution.
+Meditation evolves, as it should, to match your needs and evolution.
 But no matter whether you are a beginner meditator or advanced with years of experience, ATTENTION is still the common denominator for all effective meditation techniques.

 So let’s look at ATTENTION in meditation.